 CoinField Withdrawal fees

-CoinField charges a withdrawal fee amounting to 0.002 BTC when you withdraw BTC.
-This is actually far above the global industry average.
-The global industry average is 0.000812 BTC per BTC-withdrawal.
-It is a bit surprising to us that CoinField has chosen to charge a withdrawal fee that is almost 150% higher than the industry average.
+CoinField charges a withdrawal fee amounting to 0.001 BTC when you withdraw BTC.
+This is actually a bit above the global industry average.
+The global industry average is around 0.0006 BTC per BTC-withdrawal.

-All in all with respect to fees, CoinField has reasonable trading fees but their withdrawal fees are quite high.
+All in all with respect to fees, CoinField has reasonable trading fees but their withdrawal fees are a bit on the high end.

 At CoinField, you can deposit through both wire transfer (such as SEPA) and credit cards.
 This can be helpful especially for newer crypto investors putting in their first funds in the crypto world.
 It also makes CoinField what we call an “entry-level exchange”.

 In addition to the wide range of cryptos, CoinField also accepts six fiat currencies: USD, CAD, EUR, GBP, JPY and AED (the latter being the United Arab Emirates Dirham).